Skip to content

 The intelligence system

-The intelligence system is the body of design knowledge that ships with Denote and travels with every project.
-Thirty-four knowledge files encoding design philosophy and methodology, organized into seven categories.
-Seven skills that run inside Claude Code.
-Five agent definitions that orchestrate longer tasks.
-Together they are the reasoning layer behind extraction, pattern recommendation, critique, and code generation.
-They ship with Denote, and they are yours to edit.
+The intelligence system is the design knowledge that ships with Denote and travels with every project.
+34 knowledge files across 7 categories.
+7 reasoning skills the slash commands invoke.
+5 agent definitions that orchestrate longer tasks.
+Together they're the reasoning layer behind extraction, pattern recommendation, critique, and the design specification.

 A structure-first tool is only as good as the knowledge it brings to bear.
 Pattern recommendations are opinions.
 Governance rules encode judgment.
 Critique requires an aesthetic vocabulary.
-Without a coherent, editable knowledge base, every AI call would reach for a different source and the output would drift.
+Without a coherent, editable knowledge base, every AI call reaches for a different source and the output drifts.

 The intelligence system pins the knowledge in place.
-It is the source every skill and agent reads.
-When you run /extract, the skill reads the same extraction knowledge file Claude Code will read later when it builds.
-The thinking and the building are working from the same text.
+It's the source every skill and agent reads.
+When you run /ontology, the skill reads the same OOUX methodology file Claude Code will read later when it builds.
+The thinking and the building work from the same text.

-Knowledge files (intelligence/knowledge/).
-Thirty-four Markdown files across seven categories: design-systems, interaction-design, object-oriented-ux, philosophy, product-strategy, user-understanding, and visual-design.
-Each file is a focused treatment of a single topic: visual hierarchy, typography systems, spatial systems, color theory, component anatomy, design tool patterns, OOUX methodology, governance principles, pattern catalogs, critique rubrics, and more.
-Every skill and agent declares which knowledge files it reads.
-Nothing is hidden in a prompt.
+• Knowledge files (intelligence/knowledge/) — 34 Markdown files across 7 categories: design-systems, interaction-design, object-oriented-ux, philosophy, product-strategy, user-understanding, visual-design.
+Each is a focused treatment of a single topic.
+Every skill and agent declares which files it reads.

 All three layers are plain Markdown.
-You can open any file in a code editor, read it, understand exactly what Claude Code will do, and edit it.
+Open any file in a code editor, read it, understand exactly what Claude Code will do, edit it.

 Two roles for the system